nhanlun/nhanlun/README.md

 # Hi there, I'm Nhan Nguyen 👋

-- I'm currently a student of the Advanced Program in Computer Science of Ho Chi Minh University of Science
+- I'm currently a Senior Software Engineer
-- I'm passionate about learning new things and programming
+- Still passionate about learning new knowledge and technologies
+- If you have some interesting ideas, we can code it together :D

 ### Connect with me:
 [<img align="left" alt="Facebook" width="22px" src="/icon/facebook.svg"/>][facebook]